emerge-ehri/fhir-specification/docs/source/artifacts/index.rst

 Catalogue
 !!!!!!!!!!!!!!!!!!!!!!!!!!

-.. todo:: <add a description on how to read the detailed artficat pages and embedded tables.>
+.. todo:: <add a description on how to read the detailed artifact pages and embedded tables.>

 .. list-table::
    :class: my-wrap